givemepower8/Phaser3Practices/docs/COC.md

   - deploy the queen and king to follow with the wall wrecker if needed
 - Spells is the key to win
   - patient, calm, don't panic
-  - two rage side by side when balloons enter in, the goal is to help the balloons move fast towards the air defence.
+  - if board side, two rage side by side when balloons enter in.
+If conner, in tandem.
+The goal is to help the balloons move fast towards the air defence.
   - the third rage is to get the most in the center when most of the troops get close to the center, put the third rage there so hopefully the troops can destroy the town hall, only 2 -3 tiles ahead of the target.
   - poison is for enemy queen and CC
   - free air sweeper, air defence and eagle artillery while the balloons and dragons are approaching to the center